IcaroJam/dotFiles/README.md

 And finally reload your intramfs:
 > sudo update-initramfs -u

+## Everforest
+#### A theme to go all around
+- A tweaked version of [Everforest-GTK-Theme](https://github.com/Fausto-Korpsvart/Everforest-GTK-Theme).
+- Custom everforest version of [Tela-icon-theme](https://github.com/vinceliuice/Tela-icon-theme).
+- Custom everforest version of [Vimix-cursors](https://github.com/vinceliuice/Vimix-cursors.git).
+The gtk theme is still unfinished.
+Gtk theming is HARD.

 ## Cinnamon
 #### Smol tweaks:
 - Change the grouped window list applet spacing: `/usr/share/cinnamon/applets/grouped-window-list@cinnamon.org/appGroup.js` line 263.
+#### Mintupdate icons:
+- Customized to use the logo from Firewatch.
+Files in `.local/share/icons/hicolor`.
+I can't for the life of me figure out how to make system tray icons use the colorscheme though.